-I didn’t know there was a 3-year old sleep regression or 4 year old sleep regression until we hit it ourselves!
+I didn’t know there was a 3-year old sleep regression or 4 year old sleep regression until we hit both ourselves!
 Our 3.5 year old started waking up in the middle of the night and struggled to go back to sleep.
 Then, she tested the boundaries all over again around 4.5 years old!

 We made it through by staying consistent and keeping clear boundaries and expectations.
 Also, check your toddler’s sleep schedule to make sure they aren’t getting too much daytime sleep!

 Why it Happens: Toddlers can be experiencing changes in their life that can impact sleep such as welcoming a new sibling, starting preschool, moving to a toddler bed, dropping the pacifier, and more.
 Their imaginations also start to run wild introducing new fears.